Pendry West Hollywood

 The lower club level, which includes a mirrored bar, mirrored staircase, and mirrors lining a recessed ceiling, involved a large order of mirrors in an array of unique sizes and bevel variances.
 Each mirror required custom fabrication, beveling, and antiquing, a process that took up to four weeks per unit.
 Giroux Glass was reliant on the suppliers to cut the mirrors individually and to our specifications to ensure the reveals lined up to our standards.
 In order to keep track of the multitude of custom pieces and maximize accuracy and efficiency, we instilled a strict delivery process.
 First, we asked the supplier to label, document, and measure each of the antiqued mirrors upon loading them onto their trucks, to maximize accuracy and efficiency.
 Once delivered to the jobsite, our foreman counted the items along with the driver; confirmed in writing that we received all mirrors; then sorted them according to installation location.
 This enabled our team to keep control of material stock and to proactively identify and request fabrication of any missing items to avoid delays.
 We also coordinated our work with the electrical and framing subcontractor, which helped us eliminate waste and prevent lost time.

 One particularly challenging mirror installation at the club level was the “sunburst” mirror behind the bar, which consisted of multiple mirror “tiles” that fit together to form a decorative golden sun.
 Because the wall and mounting had been installed prior to our installation, we had to make sure every tile was cut and placed with 100% precision from the outset, otherwise the pattern would be disrupted.
 We also faced a similar challenge when installing the mirrored lining around the recessed ceiling panels, which was oriented around electrical and drywall components.
-There was truly no room for error, but we managed to execute the installation of both the mirror tiles and the lining perfectly.
+There was truly no room for error, but we managed to execute the installation without issue.

 Guest Room, Spa, and Gym Bathrooms

-Thanks to our experience and careful planning, the solutions we implemented overcame each of these challenges, and the beautiful appearance of each installation reflects the quality of our team’s painstaking work.
-Our goal was to do justice to such unique and exacting design.
-We hope that the final results are a tribute to our glaziers’ rigorous attention to detail.
+Thanks to our experience and careful planning, the solutions we implemented overcame each of these challenges, and the beauty of each installation reflects the quality of our team’s painstaking work.
+Our goal was to serve each of these unique and exacting designs, and we believe the final results serve as a testament to our glaziers’ rigorous attention to detail.
 We’re deeply grateful to the talented architects and designers, and to our JV general contractor, AECOM/Hunt, for choosing Giroux Glass to execute their vision.